mikke89/RmlUi/Tests/readme.md

 #### `Output`

-By default, the visual tests will output screenshots and diff images into this directory, and read previous screenshots from this directory.

-Use the CMake options `VISUAL_TESTS_OUTPUT_DIRECTORY` and `VISUAL_TESTS_INPUT_DIRECTORY` to specify other directories.
+By default, the visual tests will store screenshots and other outputs into this directory, and read previous screenshots from this directory.
+To specify other directories, use the CMake options `RMLUI_VISUAL_TESTS_CAPTURE_DIRECTORY` and `RMLUI_VISUAL_TESTS_COMPARE_DIRECTORY`.

 #### `Source`